kaisdukes/quranic-corpus/docs/getting-started-tech.md

 ### Background Knowledge

-While this might seem daunting if you're unfamiliar with our tech stack, diving into bug fixing is an effective way to familiarize yourself with a new codebase.
-It also paves the way for new features on our site.
+While this might seem daunting if you're unfamiliar with the tech stack, diving into bug fixing is an effective way to familiarize yourself with a new codebase.
+It also paves the way for new features on the site.

 The codebase is constructed following the best software engineering practices for the front end.
 We use a service-oriented architecture in combination with React and TSyringe for dependency injection.